nicholasgillespie/portfolio-minimalist/docs/project/progress_log.md

 - Enhanced SEO by crafting concise, relevant meta descriptions for all site pages, aimed at improving discoverability and relevance in search results.

-### TODO
+### Contact Form Validation

-- Require implementation of following directives:
-  - Receive an error message when the contact form is submitted if:
+- Implemented validation for the contact form ensuring:
-    - The Name, Email Address, or Message fields are empty should show "This field is required"
+  - Display of "This field is required" error message for empty Name, Email Address, or Message fields.
-    - The Email Address is not formatted correctly should show "Please use a valid email address"
+  - Display of "Please use a valid email address" for incorrectly formatted email addresses.
-- Deal with the different possible button variants.

----

-## [Date] - [Session]

-### [Task Category]
+### Button Variants

-- [Your tasks here]
+- Integrated button variant with arrows.

+### Project Completion and Deployment

+- The project has been successfully completed and pushed to GitHub Pages.
+The live site is now accessible to the public at [https://nicholasgillespie.github.io/portfolio-minimalist/](https://nicholasgillespie.github.io/portfolio-minimalist/).